 - High cost packages of care – Blackburn with Darwen Borough Council and NHS Calderdale CCG

 - Technology enabled housing with care: Scenarios (opens new window)

 This Housing LIN Case Study report is a culmination of the South West Housing LIN Leadership Set's shared learning across the region, and sets out a series of scenarios to demonstrate the improved outcomes from incorporating technology into the housing solution for different individual circumstances.

-- Using Telecare for Older People in Adult Social Care (UTOPIA) is a research project funded by the National Institute for Health Research School for Social Care Research (opens new window)
+- The UTOPIA project: Using Telecare for Older People In Adult Social Care (opens new window)

 - Evidence for Supported Self Care at Scale: A population approach to evaluating

 technology enabled support for long term condition management by Liverpool CCG (opens new window)